-Graph 12 displays information from March 2010 collated from the Office of National Statistics and shows that there has been an overall reduction in the number of incidents in Ribble Valley.
-This highlights that the only area where there has been an increase in crime relates to the number of incidents of burglary in a dwelling.
-On the whole however, Ribble Valley has been very successful in reducing crime rates over the last 12 months, with overall rates generally reducing year on year for the last 5 years.
+Graph 12 displays information from April 2011 collated from the Office of National Statistics and shows that this year there has been an overall increase in the number of notifiable offences in Ribble Valley, for the first time in six years.
+The graph highlights that the only area where here has been a decrease in crime is in the number of thefts from a motor vehicle.